 3. An employer shall be responsible for the cost of preparing the body of a deceased worker and transporting it to the location where the contract was concluded, or where the worker was recruited unless the worker is interred in the Kingdom with the approval of his family.
 The employer shall be relieved if the General Organization for Social Insurance (GOSI) undertakes the same.

-Download the complete table of penalties on violating Saudi labor law.
+Download the complete table of penalties for violating Saudi labor law.
 Here

 3 significant updates on Saudi labor law for expatriates:

-Establishments shall authenticate the contracts of their workers via Qiwa Platform, from registering the contract, updating the details of professions, wages and qualifications to the end or termination of the contractual relationship.
+Establishments shall authenticate the contracts of their workers via the Qiwa Platform, from registering the contract and updating the details of professions, wages, and qualifications to the end or termination of the contractual relationship.

 The WPS is an electronic system used in Saudi Arabia to create a database of salary payments of workers in the private sector.
 Private sector companies must register on the WPS regardless of their size.

-And to facilitate that purpose, the government introduced the Mudad system, a digital platform to assist with wage payments compliance and regulation.
-Mudad makes the transferring of salaries easy through a direct link with the banks and automatic uploading of wages information to the WPS.
+To facilitate that purpose, the government introduced the Mudad system, a digital platform to assist with wage payment compliance and regulation.
+Mudad makes the transferring of salaries easy through a direct link with the banks and automatic uploading of wage information to the WPS.

 In certain cases, foreign workers are allowed to change their jobs within the first year of employment.
 Besides, employees are now entitled to apply for and obtain exit/re-entry permits and the final exit permit by themselves without having to obtain permission from their employer.